CBA Bargaining

 Get involved!

-Stewards will be invited to attend a virtual local job action committee training on Thursday, November 13th or Tuesday, November 18th to prepare for potential job action.
-More information will be sent to stewards in the coming days.
+Stewards have been invited to virtual local job action committee trainings.
 If you have any questions or are not a steward but want to get involved, please email us at info [@] hsabc.org.

 Frequently Asked Questions